jillesvangurp/geogeometry/README.md

 - calculate a centroid for a shape

 ## Coordinate conversions

+I put quite a bit of effort in doing code archeology to combine bits and pieces of various old Java implementations for this.
+Lots of edge cases and "you just have to know why" bits of code.
+As a consequence, I have some nice robust tests around this and all seems to work.

+I used this amazing [Coordinates converter](https://coordinates-converter.com) to verify my converters.
+Also, I use randomized points to ensure round trip conversions end up being close to where they should be.
+Feedback and pull requests to improve this further are welcome

   - extension functions to convert to and from [UTM coordinates](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)  and [UPS coordinates](https://en.wikipedia.org/wiki/Universal_polar_stereographic_coordinate_system).
   - Conversion to and from [MGRS](https://en.wikipedia.org/wiki/Military_Grid_Reference_System) / [USNG](https://en.wikipedia.org/wiki/United_States_National_Grid) format